zarf-dev/zarf/docs/5-operator-manual/0-set-up-and-install.md

 Initializing a cluster is necessary since most K8 clusters do not come pre-installed with a container registry.
 This presents a challenging situation since pushing container images into a registry requires a registry to exist in the first place.
 For more information, please see the [init package](./../4-user-guide/2-zarf-packages/3-the-zarf-init-package.md) page.

 As part of the initialization process, Zarf creates a dedicated namespace called `zarf` and deploys several essential components within the cluster.
 These include an in-cluster Docker registry (serves as the container image host for future packages), a `zarf agent` mutating webhook (to redirect outgoing requests to the internally hosted resources), and a set of secrets.
 Additionally, users can optionally deploy a gitea server that hosts the Git repositories needed for future packages.
+For more information regarding package components, see the [init package](./../4-user-guide/2-zarf-packages/3-the-zarf-init-package.md) page.

 To access the relevant init package release, visit the [GitHub releases](https://github.com/defenseunicorns/zarf/releases) page.
 Once downloaded, navigate to the directory containing the init package and execute the command [`zarf init`](../4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_init.md) to install it.
 Zarf will prompt you to confirm whether you wish to deploy the optional component.
 You can type 'y' or 'n' depending on your specific use case.